-My peer-reviewed articles, focusing on topics such as democratization, party theory, and citizenship, have been published by or are forthcoming at American Political Science Review, European Journal of Political Theory, Comparative Political Theory, and Global Intellectual History.
-I am a frequent contributor to public political discussions in both English and Chinese.
-My Chinese op-ed articles have appeared on Beijing News Book Review Journal 新京报书评周刊, The Paper 澎湃新闻, Initium Media 端传媒, Oriental History Review 东方历史评论, and other outlets.
-In English, my public writings have been featured by Democracy Seminar and Palladium Magazine.
+I regularly contribute to public political discussions in both English and Chinese.
+My Chinese writings have been featured on Beijing News Book Review Journal 新京报书评周刊, The Paper 澎湃新闻, Initium Media 端传媒, Oriental History Review 东方历史评论, and other outlets. .
+In English, my public commentary has appeared on Democracy Seminar and Palladium Magazine.

 Ph.D., Political Science, Indiana University, Bloomington, 2022